NepeinAV/react-native-reanimated-pager-view/README.md

 ## 🔧 ScrollableWrapper Component

 The `ScrollableWrapper` component solves gesture conflicts when using scrollable components inside PagerView pages.
 It automatically detects the PagerView's orientation and configures gesture priorities to prevent conflicts.
+Also, it provides Twitter/𝕏-like behavior where swiping to change pages smoothly interrupts internal scrolling **and** switches to PagerView gesture (just wrap everything that can scroll 🪄).

 ### When to use ScrollableWrapper